jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Introduction

-Commands are *executable* objects: actions, procedures, processes, that a computer can perform.
+Commands are *executable* objects: actions, procedures and processes that a computer can perform.
 In *Circular* they are displayed as *squares* and *diamond* shapes:

 <img src="images/1.%20Commands%20Main%20Concepts.001.png" width="50" /> <img src="images/1.%20Commands%20Main%20Concepts.002.png" width="50" />